 Notably, since 2003 the total number of animals housed per CAFO has continued to grow because of expansion and consolidation of the livestock industry.
 Indeed, according to USDA Census Data, the number of "livestock units" on factory farms has increased from 23.7 million in 2002 to 28.5 million in 2012.
-A "livestock unit" is a way to measure different kinds of animals on the same scale based on their weight.
-For example, one beef cow is the equivalent of eight hogs or four hundred chickens.
-Put another way, a factory farm with 1,000 beef cattle is the equivalent of a factory farm with 8,000 hogs or 400,000 chickens.
+A "livestock unit" is a way to measure different kinds of animals on the same scale based on their weight where one cow under 1,000 pounds is the equivalent of one animal unit.
+By comparison, one hog over 300 pounds is 0.4 animal units, and a laying hen is 0.033 animals units.
+That means that one cow is the equivalent of 2.5 hogs or 30 laying hens.
+Put another way, a factory farm with 1,000 cattle is the equivalent of a factory farm with 2,500 hogs or 30,000 chickens.6

-$^{2}$ Chickens farmed for eggs are called laying hens or layers.
+5 Chickens farmed for eggs are called laying hens or layers.
 Chickens farmed for meat are known as broilers.